Construction site safety: Hazard controls

 There are multiple digital tools that can be implemented to monitor over all site safety- including online inductions to construction sites, a digital site log, online construction site safety measurement and digital access control.
 Digital software keeps all construction inspections in one place and provides a permanent safety record for reporting purposes to help ensure job sites and equipment are safe.
-It is estimated, that construction companies save $4-$6 for every $1 spent on safety programs.
-Still, companies typically spend more of their budgets on injuries rather than safety training.
-Digital safety programs therefore provide an excellent opportunity for the construction industry.